Adding Additional Questions to SIRS

 The Sakai survey system has a pool of existing questions that you can choose to use, or you may design your own.
 Instructors may add different types of questions, i.e., ratings scale, open ended, etc. At the present time each instructor may add a maximum of 10 questions, but we recommend five or fewer additional questions.
 Questions 1 – 14 on the standard survey cannot be changed.

 Departments must submit the NetID of their instructors to CTAAR (in addition to the usual information we request) in order to give their instructors access to this new feature.
-For Fall 2016, CTAAR will contact the departments in early October asking for the information needed.
-The deadline for that information to be submitted to CTAAR is October 14, 2016.
+Each semester, CTAAR will contact the departments in early in the term asking for the information needed.
 Without NetIDs, instructors will not be able to access their survey in Sakai.

 To add additional questions to your SIRS:

-- All questions must be added between November 18 and November 27, 2016 (for surveys beginning on November 28th).
+- All questions must be added in the week prior to the survey start date.
 Questions cannot be changed after the survey begins.

 - Go to the survey page in Sakai - https://sakai.rutgers.edu/portal/site/sirs (link will open in a new tab or window) - and if necessary log in with your Rutgers NetID.
 Please use a computer or laptop - at this time, the screen for adding questions will not load correctly on a phone or tablet.